DeVinci-Innovation-Center/Classes/HIO/readme.md

 - Why is it interesting/important?
 - What has already been done in your direction of inquiry?
 - How is your approach different?
-- Category-specific information based on your positioning of your project (e.g. research questions, scenarios)
+- Category-specific information based on how your position your project (e.g. research questions, scenarios)

 A diagram of your project:
 - What are the components of your project?